deepakhj/cadent/README.md

 Manipulate your metrics

-Philosophy: Measure everything period.
-If it's not measured it does not exist.
+Philosophy: If it's not measured it does not exist.

-Cadent itself spews about 400-500 of it's own metrics for instances (which of course it just emits to itself if configure to).
+Cadent itself spews about 400-500 of it's own metrics for instances (which of course it just emits to itself if configured to).
 As far as i can tell only Kafka followed by Cassandra spew forth more (and Kafka is obscenely verbose, to the point of just not useful really).

 ### The beginnings.